hklchung/hklchung.github.io/index.md

 #### Data Management Officer
 ##### University of Sydney (September 2017 - March 2018)
+- In team promotion within 6 months
+- Project management and delivery lead for the enterprise data management project to improve the quality of research data across the University

 ---

 #### Application and Data Support Officer
 ##### University of Sydney (September 2017 - March 2018)
+- Perform data validation and cleansing activities daily through scripting on enterprise systems

 ---